-December 31 year end companies: Yulon Nissan Motor Co., Ltd., Nissan Mexicana, S.A. de C.V. and 33 other overseas subsidiaries
+December 31 year end companies: Nissan Mexicana, S.A.
+De C. V., NISSAN (CHINA) INVESTMENT CO., LTD. and 38 other overseas subsidiaries

-(2) Nissan Mexicana, S.A. de C.V. and 21 other companies whose fiscal year end is December 31 close their books of account at March 31 for consolidation reporting purpose.
-With respect to Yokohama Marinos Ltd. whose fiscal year end is January 31, and Yulon Nissan Motor Co., Ltd. and 12 other companies whose fiscal year end is December 31, the necessary adjustments were made in consolidation to reflect any significant transactions from February 1 to March 31 and January 1 to March 31.
+(2) With respect to e.DAMS S.A. whose fiscal year end is August 31, DAMS FE whose fiscal year end is September 30, and Nissan Mexicana, S.A. de C.V. and 23 other companies whose fiscal year end is December 31, they close their books of account at March 31 for consolidation reporting purpose.
+With respect to Yokohama Marinos Ltd. whose fiscal year end is January 31, and NISSAN (CHINA) INVESTMENT CO., LTD. and 15 other companies whose fiscal year end is December 31, the necessary adjustments were made in consolidation to reflect any significant transactions from February 1 to March 31 and January 1 to March 31.